 The Cape Wheel – Is It Worth It?

-Last Updated on March 15, 2024 by thecapetownblog
+Last Updated on September 5, 2024 by Hannah Stephenson

 You’ve heard of the London Eye, but now it’s time for… the Cape Wheel!

-Okay, so the Cape Wheel is nowhere near as big as the London Eye, but the views are pretty sweet and taking a ride is a quick and fun thing to do at the V&A Waterfront.
+Okay, so the Cape Wheel is nowhere near as big as the London Eye, but the views are pretty sweet and taking a ride is a quick and fun thing to do.
 Plus, it’s super easy and it doesn’t tend to get very busy, so you don’t have to wait in line for ages.

 Where is the Cape Wheel?

-There’s plenty of parking nearby, and it’s within walking distance of other attractions like the Oranjezicht Market, the Aquarium, and many of the affordable restaurants around.
+There’s plenty of parking nearby, and it’s within walking distance of other attractions like the Oranjezicht Market, the Aquarium, and many affordable restaurants.

 How tall is the Cape Wheel?